Nagoya-City Furukawa Art Museum (Tamesaburo Memorial Museum)

 The late founder and director of Furukawa Art Museum, Furukawa Tamesaburo, steadily collected artwork throughout his long life.
 Wishing to share these works with large numbers of people, he donated his collection and opened the Furukawa Art Museum in November 1991.

-In accordance with Furukawa’s dying wish for his private residence to be used as a place of rest and relaxation, after his death the Tamesaburo Memorial Museum was opened as an annex to the Furukawa Art Museum and the garden, Sukiya style building Ishun-tei, and tea house Chisoku-an were all opened to the public.
+In accordance with Furukawa’s dying wish for his private residence to be used as a place of rest and relaxation, after his death the Tamesaburo Memorial Museum was opened as an annex to the Furukawa Art Museum.
+This included the garden, Sukiya style building Ishun-tei, and tea house Chisoku-an.
 In November 2018, the area was recognized as a Registered Tangible Cultural Property.
 Located on the premises, Sukiya Café offers matcha green tea that Furukawa said was his secret to living to the age of 103, as well as coffee and seasonal Japanese sweets.

 *: Tea and sweets menu varies according to the season.